 Pandemic viruses can also originate when some of the genes from animal flu viruses mix with genes from human flu viruses to create a whole new hybrid.

 This happens when an animal or person is co-infected by both a human virus and an avian flu virus at the same time.
 The process of combining viruses is called reassortment.
 The 2009 Mexican flu virus was actually a combination of swine, bird, and human flu viruses.

 This was the impetus for the urgent creation of a swine flu vaccine that 40 million U.S. citizens received in record time.
 This vaccination effort was shrouded in controversy because it may have caused a slight increase in the incidence of a very rare neurologic disorder, Guillain-Barré syndrome.
-Also, the pandemic never materialized.
-So the side effects of the vaccination overshadowed the positive aspects of the rapid vaccine development and a mass public health response.
+Additionally, the pandemic never materialized.
+The side effects of the vaccination overshadowed the positive aspects of the rapid vaccine development and a mass public health response.
 It made many people reluctant to get the routine flu vaccinations for years to come after that event.

 Learn more about milestones in infectious disease history

 Clinically speaking, what makes influenza stand out from other respiratory illnesses?
 The term influenza-like illness, or ILI, is used to describe the symptom complex.
 There is usually an incubation period of 1 to 4 days between the time the virus is acquired and the time the illness begins.